 If you are ready to participate in YCP’s three pillars, fostering Catholic identity, encouraging community and inspiring action, check out the group’s web site, YoungCatholicProfessionals.org,

-or write to them [email protected]
+or write to them at [email protected]

 As for the future that YCP is fearlessly pursuing, Jenn is both focused on tasks at hand, as well as remaining open to the Holy Spirit’s continued guidance.